Audiosutras/documentation/docs/docker_cd_github_action.md

----
-category: Continuous Deployment
----
 # Github Action to Deploy Dockerfile to Remote Registry

 Name the following file `docker_<remote_registry_name>_pkg.yaml` and add it to the `workflows` directory in your `.github` directory.

 This file is currently configured to build and deploy an image to github packages.
 Since we are running our deployment as a Github Action we also benefit with having the github package that is created from the action associated with the repository that is running the action.

 If you would like to change the remote registry update the domain value specified at `env.REGISTRY`.
 If you would like to update how this action is triggered update the `on` value.

 Currently this action is triggered from a github release.

 ```yaml
 # .github/workflows/docker_docker_github_pkg.yaml
 name: Create and publish a Docker image